JavierUrenaPhDProjects/ViT_Implementation_tutorial/README.md

 to follow the ViT pytorch implementation step by step.

 ## Getting Started
+First make sure you have all dependencies installed.
+This project runs in python3.10 so maybe create a virtual environment accordingly.

+### Project structure
 The folder distribution of the project goes as:
 ```
 ViT_tutorial/